the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // This!
 ~~~~~~~

 The example seems pretty artificial, however, it's just the most minimal way to show what it means to pass a function to another function and execute it there.
-Remember that a function can be passed same as any other value.
-But do not use the executing parentatheses.
+Remember that a function can be passed the same way as any other value.
+The function is passed without using the executing parentatheses.
 Only within the other function, you execute the function with the parentatheses.

 ![](images/callback-function.png)

-You may be wondering what's the benfit of having such construct.
+You may be wondering what's the benfit of having this kind of construct.
 Essentially we get the control of executing anything we want (e.g. `sayThis()`) in another function (e.g. `sayThatAndMore()`) which may already have other implementation details (e.g. `console.log('That!')`).
 In other words: We are able to execute anything we want in addition to what's already defined in `sayThatAndMore()`.

-However, we will start with a more tangible example and evolve it over the course of this section to a scenario which will use a callback function eventually.
-Imagine you have an array of persons and you want to find a specific person by their first name:
+However, we will start with a more tangible example and evolve it over the course of this section to a scenario which will enable us to use a callback function eventually.
+We will start with the following task: Given the following array of persons, implement a loop statement which uses a if-else statement in every loop to find the person with the name "Sarah".
+If it is found, assign it to the `sarah` variable:

 {title="index.js",lang="javascript"}
 ~~~~~~~